Tito Lara

-Tito Lara (December 23, 1932 – June 23, 1987), was considered by many to be Puerto Rico's first television singing idol.
+Tito Lara (December 23, 1932 – June 23, 1987) was a Puerto Rican musician.
+He was considered by many to be Puerto Rico's first television singing idol.

 Early years

-Lara (birth name: Agustín Enrique Lara Olivencia was born in Río Piedras, Puerto Rico.
-Lara was raised by his maternal grandmother and received primary education in Santurce.
+Lara (birth name: Agustín Enrique Lara Olivencia) was born in Río Piedras, Puerto Rico.
+He was raised by his maternal grandmother and received primary education in Santurce.
 During his spare time, he taught himself to play the guitar.
 In 1942, when was only 10 years old, his grandmother realized that her grandson had musical talent and took him to WNEL, the local radio station, where he made his debut.
 In 1946, Lara enrolled at the Free School of Music in San Juan, where he continued his guitar studies and learned to play the trumpet.

 Trío Los Lirios

 In 1948, Lara and eleven fellow students created an ensemble with Lara as lead singer.
 In 1949, Lara formed a trio called Trío Los Lirios which became a regular guest on the WKAQ radio station.
 They were paid 2 American dollars per appearance.